 Recognise right and wrong, understand consequences, investigate moral and ethical issues, offer reasoned views.

 We have an easy to understand behaviour code in school which is regularly shared with the children.
 The school council have devised playground rules, in which all children were consulted.
 We encourage children to reflect on right and wrong decisions.
 Through our assemblies and in lessons the children in our school consider both 'real life' and hypothetical dilemmas that face people in our world.

 Use social skills in different contexts, work well with others, resolve conflicts, understand how communities work.

 We encourage children of all ages to work together within our school.
 At playtimes our Year 5/6 Young Leaders facilitate games for the younger children, encouraging all year groups to play together.
 Junior children assist Infant children with planning their assemblies and producing Powerpoint presentations.
 Year 6 buddies help new Reception children at lunchtimes.
 We have regular shared reading sessions where children from different age goups are pared together.
-We participate in regular activities with our cluster group of schools eg Africa Day, India Day, Eco Day.
+We participate in regular activities with our cluster group of schools eg Africa Day, Pakistan Day, Eco Day.
 This gives us the opportunity to socialise with children from different schools.

 Appreciate cultural influences, participate in culture opportunities, understand, accept, respect and celebrate diversity.

 We encourage children to celebrate diversity within our own school community and beyond.
 As a school we actively particiapte in local events and traditions such as the Plumbland Scarecrow festival.
 We have regular stories and learn songs from other cultures.
-We have participated in theme days with our local cluster of schools, learning about each others communities as well as more wider communities and cultures within the world eg Africa, India days.
+We have participated in theme days with our local cluster of schools, learning about each others communities as well as more wider communities and cultures within the world eg Africa, Pakistan days.
 At these days we have met people from these countries, learning first hand about life there.